DingMouRen/PaletteImageView/README.md

 ![image](https://github.com/DingMouRen/PaletteImageView/raw/master/screenshot/p1.png)
 ### Introduction
-* Can parse the main tones in the image, ** Defaults to the main color as the color of the control's shadow**
+* Can parse the main tones in the image, **Defaults to the main color as the color of the control's shadow**
-* can ** customize the control's shadow color**
+* can **customize the control's shadow color**
-* can control the corner size of the four corners of the control** (if the control is set to a positive direction, the control can be rounded as the corner radius increases)
+* can control the corner size of the four corners of the control **(if the control is set to a positive direction, the control can be rounded as the corner radius increases)**
-* Can control the shadow radius of the control**
+* Can control the **shadow radius of the control**
-* You can control the offset of the shadow in the x and y directions respectively**
+* You can control the **offset of the shadow in the x and y directions respectively**
-* The color in the picture can be parsed out of six theme colors**, each theme color has a corresponding color matching background, title, text recommendation color**
+* The color in the picture can be parsed out of six theme colors, **each theme color has a corresponding color matching background, title, text recommendation color**

 ### References in build.gradle